CtrlK

 Suggestions

-Split advanced tool examples (function calling, file search, Bing grounding, Azure AI Search) into a separate TOOLS.md file and reference it from the main skill to reduce the monolithic length.
+Split advanced tool configurations (function calling, file search, Bing grounding, AI Search) into separate referenced files to reduce the main skill's length and improve progressive disclosure.

-Remove the generic 'When to Use' and 'Limitations' boilerplate sections at the end, which add no skill-specific value and waste tokens.
+Remove the generic 'When to Use' and 'Limitations' boilerplate sections that add no SDK-specific value, and trim best practices that state things Claude already knows (async usage, using statements).

 DimensionReasoningScore